© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Flitcham Priory, medieval settlement and 16th century great house is a scheduled monument protected by Historic England under reference 1020770.
 View the official record →

-Flitcham Priory is a medieval religious house in Norfolk that was established during the medieval period and later transformed into a secular residence.
+Flitcham Priory is a medieval religious foundation in Norfolk that was established as a priory and subsequently developed into a significant secular residence.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020770.

 Flitcham Priory, medieval settlement and 16th century great house is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020770.